Funerals during the Covid-19 outbreak

 For many people, losing a loved one is often a very emotional time and during the pandemic many families have not been able to organise the funeral they would have liked.

-In all tiers, people can arrange and attend funerals and other religious or commemorative events to mark a death.
+People can arrange and attend funerals and other religious or commemorative events to mark a death.
 However, there is now guidance in place to minimise the spread of coronavirus.
-You can also download a pdf of the information on this page below.

 Arranging a funeral